cwellsx/time/src/topbar/markdown/now.md

 - If the most recent event was Start, then the event is deleted from the database
 - Or if the most recent event was Next, then the event is changed to Stop

-In both cases, the state after pressing the Cancel button is Stopped.
+In both cases, the state after clicking the Cancel button is Stopped.